-CIRCLE was an initiative of the Department for International Development (DFID) of the United Kingdom (UK) to develop the skills and research output of early career African researchers in the field of climate change and its local impacts on development.
+The Climate Impact Research Capacity and Leadership Enhancement in Sub-Saharan Africa (CIRCLE) programme was an initiative of the Department for International Development (DFID) of the United Kingdom (UK) to develop the skills and research output of early career African researchers in the field of climate change and its local impacts on development.
 The programme ran from late 2014 to early-2018, with cohorts in 2015, 2016 and 2017.
 CIRCLE was managed and implemented by the Association of Commonwealth Universities (ACU) and the African Academy of Sciences (AAS).

 Community Adaptation Small Grants Facility

 The key aim of this research project was to increase understanding of the role of international funding in developing countries in supporting climate change adaptation (CCA) across scales and, especially, on the ground.
 Three questions informed the research:

 1. How do we to track and measure the change in adaptive capacity of beneficiaries and implementers as a result of CCA programmes?